Not sure if Waffle Cabin is right for you?

 Potential Mitigations

-- Your business advisor can help you assess the experience of the management team detailed in Item 2.
+- A business advisor can help you research the long-term viability of the niche, seasonal food-service market.

 Inexperienced Management